 Kleine Scheidegg is the meeting point of two railways.
 Getting here is half the fun!
 Once at Kleine Scheidegg station you have endless hiking opportunities, can venture up to Jungfraujoch, hike the Eiger Trail or conquer the Lauberhorn.

 Alternatively, you can do nothing at all besides sit at an outdoor cafe soaking up the views of the Bernese Oberland.

-Take a cogwheel train up to the highest station in Europe on a day trip out to Jungfraujoch.
+Take a cogwheel train up to the highest European station on a day trip out to Jungfraujoch.
 A tour leaves from Lauterbrunnen Railway Station to start the alpine ascent.

 From the summit, the sweeping scenes of surrounding wilderness are awe-inspiring.
 There are also several attractions to explore, such as the Ice Palace, Sphinx Vantage Terrace and more.
 If the altitude works up an appetite, grab some authentic eats at the Crystal Restaurant and save room for something sweet from the Lindt Chocolate Heaven.

 Often referred to as the Top of Europe, the peak is a staggering 11,000 feet high.
 The journey is half the fun as the slow and steady climb over about 90 minutes allows you to take in the tremendous beauty.

 How to Put this into a Grindelwald Itinerary

 Reading this list of things to do in Grindelwald may have you feeling overwhelmed.
 We get it!
 You only have a short time and there are so many Grindelwald attractions.
 We also only had a few days.
 Here is how we suggest making the most out of them.